philadams-zz/philadams.net/src/quotes.md

 > It will defend itself. _St.
 Augustine_

 -
+> The world is a book and those who do not travel read only one page. _St.
+> Augustine_

+-
+> When 99% of people doubt your ideas, you're either gravely wrong or about to
+> make history. _Scott Belsky_

+-
 > [The successful person] is always prepared.
 Even in failure, he is composed.
 > He is not easily discouraged.
 [He] considers his struggles to be a kind of
 > sport, and he approaches them as he would a game.
 He contends with life’s